INRIA/scikit-learn-mooc/slides/linear_model.md

-Linear models are particularly useful when the number of features is larger than the number of samples: more complex model can typically struggle more than regularized linear models in this regime for no added improvement in predictive performance.
+Linear models are particularly useful when the number of features is larger than the number of samples: more complex model can typically struggle more than linear models in this regime for no added improvement in predictive performance.

+Howerver in high dimensions, we need to use regularized linear models which will introduce in the next presentation.

 ---